No-Name-Yet-Exist/Conceptual-Topology/axioms.md

     "" → X → Y
 ```

-Thus, semantic generation naturally occurs anchored in Z-frame.
+Thus, conceptual generation naturally occurs anchored in Z-frame.

 <div style="page-break-after: always;"></div>

-### Semantic Flow Closure
+### Conceptual Flow Closure

-- Semantic flows:
+- Conceptual flows:

 ```
 X → Y | Z
 ```
-are closed within the fiber over Z, corresponding to the codomain Z of the semantic projection π.
+are closed within the fiber over Z, corresponding to the codomain Z of the conceptual projection π.

 - Rupture and negation are classified by **Ω**: